Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Problem Formulation And The Proposed Method

 Next, the computational complexity of the proposed method is considered.
 For the subproblem in Subsection~\ref{w}, the closed-form expression in \eqref{jjk} must be calculated which needs matrix multiplication and inversion leading to the complexity of\footnote{This can be decreased to $\mathcal{O}(\widetilde{N}^{2.373})$ by using the optimized algorithms (see e.g., \cite{davie2013improved} for details).} $\mathcal{O}(\widetilde{N}^3)$ for $\mathrm{UAV}_m$.
 At each inner iterations of the subproblem in \ref{joint}, the dominant computational burden is associated with the constraints $\bar{\textrm{C}}_5$ and $\bar{\textrm{C}}_8$ due to adopting the semi-definite relaxation.
 Hence, considering the problem in \eqref{maxmin6}, the computational complexity is $\mathcal{O}(\sqrt{n}\textrm{log}(1/\epsilon)(mn^3 +m^2 n^2 +m^3))$ where $\epsilon > 0$ indicates the solution accuracy, $m=M(1+MK)$ is the number of semi-definite relaxation-based constraints, and $n=\widetilde{N}$ is associated with the size of the related positive semi-definite matrix \cite[Theorem~3.12]{bomze2010interior}.
-Finally, the one-dimensional search in Subsection~\ref{L} can be performed via the complexity of $\mathcal{O}(M\widetilde{N}^2)$ which comes from the objective function calculations.

-\begin{rema} Note that the value of $\widetilde{{\mathrm{SINR}}}_m$ is greater than $R_{k,i}$ in the objective function of $\eqref{maxmin1}$ for a typical numerical setup (see Section~\ref{num}).
+Finally, the 1D search in Subsection~\ref{L} can be performed via the complexity of $\mathcal{O}(M\widetilde{N}^2)$ which comes from the objective function calculations.
+For typical problem sizes, each iteration of the algorithm completes within seconds on a standard desktop machine.
+Moreover, since channel conditions may vary slowly, the joint optimization can be performed offline, allowing UAV trajectories to be pre-computed and updated as needed.
+This makes Algorithm 1 suitable for real-time or near real-time applications, particularly in scenarios where planning occurs over short to moderate time scales. \begin{rema} Note that the value of $\widetilde{{\mathrm{SINR}}}_m$ is greater than $R_{k,i}$ in the objective function of $\eqref{maxmin1}$ for a typical numerical setup (see Section~\ref{num}).
 Therefore, to preserve the controlling role of the Pareto weight $\mu$, we modify the objective function of \eqref{maxmin1} as follows

-where $\mu_0 \in (0,1]$ is a constant parameter which can be determined under the numerical supervision, without losing the optimality of the solution to the problem. \end{rema} \begin{rema} It is worth pointing out that the proposed algorithm can be modified to address the sum throughput/sensing SINR maximization problem.
-The interested reader may follow the steps in Appendix~\ref{app1} for the sum utility problem. \end{rema}
+where $\mu_0 \in (0,1]$ is a constant parameter which can be determined under the numerical supervision, without losing the optimality of the solution to the problem. \end{rema}